schmitty1970/CodingAssignment/README.md

 ## Additional Notes
 * I would have configured a DI container, such as AutoFac, for use in the API to inject dependencies like the storage provider.
 * I would still add a logging mechanism, such as Log4Net.

+## Notes on running this project locally
+* There are some (limited) unit tests Example.Services.Tokenization.Tests that can be run
+* You can set the Example.Services.Tokenization web api as the 1st startup project and the Example.Console.TestHarness as the second so that when you run or debug the local VS web server is ready before the test harness runs.
+* The application writes it's file based db to the C drive, you might have to adjust your ACL's or location that the file is written to, depending on your local configuration.